1983 Michigan 500: Background

 By 1983, the Michigan 500 was established as the second most significant race on the Indy car schedule behind the Indianapolis 500.

 On March 8, 1983, Domino's Pizza announced they would offer a one million dollar bonus to any driver who could win IndyCar's Triple Crown of 500 Mile Races: The Indianapolis 500, Michigan 500, and Pocono 500.
 In 1982, Gordon Johncock won Indianapolis and Michigan before breaking a gearbox while running second at Pocono.
 If no driver won all three races, Dominos would award a $10,000 prize to the driver that scored the most points in the three races.

 Tom Sneva won the 1983 Indianapolis 500 and entered the Michigan 500 with his chances for the Triple Crown Million Dollar Bonus still intact.

 At Indianapolis, Johnny Rutherford suffered broken bones in his right ankle and left foot in a practice crash.
 He chose to skip the Michigan 500 to further recuperate.
 A. J. Foyt chose to skip the Michigan 500 to prepare for the Pocono 500 and focus on his NASCAR program.
 Foyt suffered two major crashes in the last two years at the Michigan 500.
+However Foyt during the NASCAR Firecracker 400 weekend at Daytona would be involved in a bad crash that would essentially end his racing in IndyCar for 1983 due to injuries sustained.
 Desire Wilson suffered a broken ankle in a sports car crash which forced her to miss Michigan.
 Geoff Brabham served as a substitute for Wilson.

 After sponsoring the event for the first two years, Norton chose to drop out of Indy car racing and drop their sponsorship of the Michigan 500.